api3dao/vitepress-docs/docs/explore/dao-members/rewards.md

 # {{$frontmatter.title}}

 API3 aims to set up, maintain, and [monetize](/explore/dao-members/dao-pool.md#monetization) dAPIs at scale.
-Its success in doing so can be estimated by its total revenue, as this will increase with the number of dAPIs and the amount of funds secured by them.
-API3 generates revenue through subscription fees and service coverage fees.
-The fees can be made in any cryptocurrency, which will be received by the DAO in API3 tokens through a liquidity pool-based decentralized exchange.
-To align the governance incentives with API3’s success, combined with the inflationary rewards, the net revenue to the DAO will result in burning of API3 tokens.
-This mechanic will produce positive staking incentives using inflationary rewards and claim risks rather than revenue sharing.
+API3 generates revenue through on-chain subscription, OEV, and service coverage fees.
+To align the governance incentives with API3’s success, combined with the inflationary rewards, the net revenue to the DAO is directed to smart contracts which programmatically buy and burn API3 tokens.
+This mechanic will produce positive staking incentives combined with the inflationary governance rewards, and is balanced with service coverage claim risks.

 > <img src="../assets/images/08-Inflationary_Rewards.png" width="450"/>

-> <p>Fees from revenue are burned.
-Inflationary rewards are distributed by the DAO.
-Service coverage claims are paid to dAPI covered entities from the pool of staked tokens.</p>
+> <p>Fees from revenue are converted to API3 tokens and burned.
+Inflationary rewards are minted to stakers by the DAO contract.
+Successful service coverage claims are paid to covered claimants from the pool of staked tokens.</p>

 ## Earning Rewards

-Earning inflationary rewards is simple: everyone who owns shares of the DAO pool (everyone who has staked API3 tokens into the DAO pool contract) will earn rewards as they are added to the DAO pool.
+Earning inflationary rewards is simple: everyone who has staked API3 tokens into the DAO pool contract to participate in governance will earn rewards as they are minted to the DAO pool.
 When you schedule tokens to be unstaked, you stop earning rewards for those tokens.

-Remember that when you stake, you receive non-transferable pool shares equal to the current total number of issued shares divided by the total number of tokens staked.
-Since the reward adds additional tokens to the pool, the "price" for one share will not always be one token.
+Remember that when you stake, you receive non-transferable pool shares equal to the current total number of pool shares divided by the total number of tokens staked.
+Since the reward adds additional tokens to the pool, one pool share does not always correspond to one token.

-## Financial Attraction of Rewards
+## Incentives of Rewards

-In essence, inflationary rewards entice token holders to stake and preserve the value of their tokens.
-However, staking is risky due to the funds being used as collateral for service [coverage policies](/explore/dapis/using-dapis.md), and encourages the staker to participate in governance to ensure that the risk is minimized.
+In essence, inflationary rewards entice token holders to stake and avoid relative dilution of their tokens.
+However, staking is risky due to the staked tokens being used as collateral for service coverage policies, which encourages the staker to participate in governance to ensure that the risk is minimized.
 As a combination of the two, an inflationary governance token used as collateral attracts all token holders to participate in governance, which is ideal because it maximizes the decentralization of governance.
-Inflationary rewards are paid weekly by an implicit and automatic process through an on-chain contract.
-Furthermore, inflationary rewards are vested for a year, which results in governing parties sharing the project’s long term interests.
+Inflationary rewards are automatically minted weekly by the DAO governance smart contract.
+Furthermore, inflationary rewards are locked for a year, which results in governing parties sharing the project’s long term interests.

 <!--